 Summer is coming to a close and school is right around the corner.
-If you are a parent, you are probably cherishing the peace and calm from having your kids at home all summer looking to be entertained.
-But one of the more challenging things as a parent is coming up with healthy and nutritious snacks on the go for your children – that they’ll eat.
+If you are a parent, you are either cherishing the peace and calm from having your kids at home all summer or missing spending quality time with them.
+One of the more challenging things with the start of the school year can be coming up with healthy and nutritious on the go snacks for your children – that they’ll eat.
 We teach children about making healthy choices, and that should also be reflected in lunch and after school snacks.

 Here are some healthy and tasty foods for the kiddos this school year.

 There are quite a few traditional snacks that you can try with your kids.
-“Ants on a log” has always been an old standby, so grab some celery and top it with almond or peanut butter and raisins.
+“Ants on a log” has always been an old standby, so grab some celery and top it with organic almond or peanut butter and raisins.
 Also, chopped vegetables including carrots, celery, cucumber, jicama, or bell peppers (green or red) are good choices, especially if you add in a vegetable dip, such as hummus.
-You can also use hummus with pretzels, whole grain crackers or pita chips.
-Skip the microwave popcorn with lots of synthetic butter and instead use lightly salted air-popped popcorn.
+You can also use hummus with pretzels, whole grain crackers, and pita chips.
+Skip the microwave popcorn loaded with synthetic butter, and instead use lightly salted air-popped popcorn.
 Lightly salted pistachios can be a hit and help with fine motor development.
 Finally, fresh fruits such as apple slices, grapes, and oranges are always a good standby.